 For freedom lovers of western culture, respect is a choice.
-In traditional Asian culture, it is in an imperative.
+In traditional Asian culture, it is imperative.

 Respect is an attitude and function of collective societies that place the needs of the group before the individual.
 Regardless of the pluses and minuses that come with both these social structures, respect as a value in itself has powerful spiritual benefits; it is the ability to humble the ego and honor those who have walked the path before us.

 In regards to the Buddha, he is respected as the Great Teacher.
-The word Buddha means “awakened-one,” and represents the highest state of spiritual wisdom and capacity for love called Enlightenment.
-The statue of the Buddha not only represents the historical man that became an enlightened Master Teacher, it also represents the Buddha within each of us.
+The word Buddha means “awakened one,” and represents the highest state of spiritual wisdom and capacity for love called Enlightenment.
+The statue of the Buddha not only represents the historical man that became an enlightened Master Teacher, but it also represents the Buddha within each of us.
 Isn’t that worth putting on a pedestal?